-Winner: While Drip and Iterable both score points for customer profile viewing, Drip pulls out ahead in the dash to the finish line thanks to its Lead Scoring feature.
-It lets you see exactly how your customers are engaging with your business based on numbers, then you can use it to further enhance your automations and customer experiences.
+Winner: While Drip and Iterable both score points for customer profile viewing, Drip pulls out ahead in the dash to the finish line thanks to its Split Testing feature.
+Drip lets you see exactly how your customers are engaging with your business, then helps you optimize every strategy—what could be easier?
+From there, you can use that information to further enhance your automations and customer experiences.

 5. Segmentation Capabilities

 Us: At Drip, we prefer to focus on people.
-We know that everyone comes from different sources and takes different actions on their way to your checkout.
-And to better understand the people who interact with your brand, Drip uses tag- and event-based segmentation to sort and talk to everyone no matter their journey.
+We know that everyone comes from different sources and takes different actions on their way to your online store's checkout.
+To better understand the people who interact with your brand, Drip uses tag- and event-based segmentation to sort and talk to everyone no matter their journey.